Boro taxi: Court challenge

+Phase-out plans

+By February 2023, TLC data showed that only 891 green cabs were still operating.
+In May, the TLC began to phase out green cabs.
+The TLC instead issued 2,500 new permits for ride-share taxis; these vehicles could only carry passengers who had pre-booked their trips.
+Vehicles with such permits could charge a flat fee and could be any color except green or yellow.

 Services

-The boro taxis can be hailed in Manhattan north of East 96th Street and West 110th Street, and all outer boroughs (the Bronx, Brooklyn, Queens, and Staten Island) except at the airports.
-The vehicles can drop passengers off anywhere, but can't pick up new passengers within the "yellow zone" (south of East 96th and West 110th Streets) or within airports.
+The boro taxis can be hailed in Manhattan north of East 96th Street and West 110th Street, and all outer boroughs (the Bronx, Brooklyn, Queens, and Staten Island) except at the airports, although they can pick up on pre-arranged trips from JFK and LGA airports.
+The vehicles can drop passengers off anywhere.
 By contrast, yellow cabs can pick up and drop off passengers anywhere in the city.

 The boro taxis are various car makes and models, but they are all painted an identical color of apple green, with standard marking on the vehicles.
 The vehicles are equipped with GPS, debit/credit card reader, a meter, a roof light and a camera or a partition, in the same way as the yellow taxis are, and the meter fares are the same as in the yellow taxis.
 The equipped GPS is also used by the city to track and enforce that there are no pick-ups within the yellow zone.

 Since the boro taxis are part of the livery services, they are associated with companies (or bases).
 The decals of base station name and telephone number are affixed on the rear panel of the vehicle.
 Customers can call the bases for pre-arranged trips.
 The passengers for pre-arranged trips can negotiate the price, but can only be picked up in the outer boroughs (including the airports) and north of the yellow zone in Manhattan.
 These airport pick-ups by boro taxis are only allowed for pre-arranged trips.